acmdas/das_fieldstones/morefieldstones2017.md

 ## A Great Man
 Thu, 08 Jun 2017

 "Whatever the word 'great' means, Dickens was what it means.
-Even the fastidious and unhappy who cannot read his books without a continuous critical exasperation, would use the word of him without stopping to think."&mdash;G. K. Chesterton, <em>Charles Dickens</em>
+Even the fastidious and unhappy who cannot read his books without a continuous critical exasperation, would use the word of him without stopping to think."&mdash;G. K. Chesterton, *Charles Dickens*

 ## Adversus Haereses
 Thu, 08 Jun 2017

 "It would be futile to make a sketch of St. Thomas and conceal the fact that he fought with heretics; and yet the fact itself may embarrass the very purpose for which it is employed.
 I can only express the hope, and indeed the confidence, that those who regard me as the heretic will hardly blame me for expressing my own convictions, and certainly not for expressing my hero's convictions.
 There is only one point upon which such a question concerns this very simple narrative.
 It is the conviction, which I have expressed once or twice in the course of it, that the sixteenth-century schism was really a belated revolt of the thirteenth-century pessimists.
 It was a back-wash of the old Augustinian Puritanism against the Aristotelian liberality.
-Without that, I could not place my historical figure in history."&mdash;G. K. Chesterton <em>Saint Thomas Aquinas&mdash;the Dumb Ox</em>
+Without that, I could not place my historical figure in history."&mdash;G. K. Chesterton *Saint Thomas Aquinas&mdash;the Dumb Ox*

 ## In Your Philosophy, Horatio
 Sun, 11 Jun 2017

 "There can be no doubt that there is an essential relation between Christian revelation and certain fundamental natural truths.
 The existence of objective truth, the spiritual reality of the person, the difference between soul and body, the objectivity of moral good and evil, the freedom of the will, the immortality of the soul, the existence of a personal God&mdash;all are implied by Christian revelation.
 Every word in the New Testament clearly presupposes these elementary truths.
-And any philosophy that denies them can never be accepted or tolerated by the Church."&mdash;Deitrich von Hildebrand, <em>Trojan Horse in the City of God</em> (p.
+And any philosophy that denies them can never be accepted or tolerated by the Church."&mdash;Deitrich von Hildebrand, *Trojan Horse in the City of God* (p.
 62)

 ## Contagion
 Fri, 23 Jun 2017

 "There is nothing so contagious as holiness, nothing more pervasive than Prayer.
 This is precisely what the traditional Church means by evangelism and what distinguishes it from recruitment."&mdash;Fr.
-Martin Thornton, <em>Pastoral Theology: A Reorientation</em>
+Martin Thornton, *Pastoral Theology: A Reorientation*

 ## Belief
 Sat, 24 Jun 2017

 "I have heard it confidently stated, for instance, that the American troops had been brought to Europe not to fight the Germans but to crush an English revolution.
-One has to belong to the intelligentsia to believe things like that: no ordinary man could be such a fool."&mdash;George Orwell, <em><a href="http://orwell.ru/library/essays/nationalism/english/e_nat" target="_blank">Notes on Nationalism</a></em>
+One has to belong to the intelligentsia to believe things like that: no ordinary man could be such a fool."&mdash;George Orwell, *<a href="http://orwell.ru/library/essays/nationalism/english/e_nat" target="_blank">Notes on Nationalism</a>*

 ## Fantasies
 Sun, 25 Jun 2017

 "We say that it is in believing ages that you get men living in the open and dancing and telling tales by the fire.
 We say that it is in ages of unbelief, that you get emperors dressing up as women, and gladiators, or minor poets wearing green carnations and praising unnameable things.
-We say that, taking ages as a whole, the wildest fantasies of superstition are nothing to the fantasies of rationalism."&mdash;G. K. Chesterton, <em>God and my Neighbour</em>
+We say that, taking ages as a whole, the wildest fantasies of superstition are nothing to the fantasies of rationalism."&mdash;G. K. Chesterton, *God and my Neighbour*

 ## Respect and Fidelity
 Sun, 25 Jun 2017

 "Today, certainly it is important for us to show that same respect and fidelity to the Word of God, so as not to manipulate it to fit historical, political, or ideological circumstances, for the purpose of pleasing men and acquiring a reputation as a scholar or avant-garde theologian.Â .Â .Â .
-As Saint Paul says, 'We are not like so many [who] practice cunning or.Â .Â . tamper with God&rsquo;s word' (cf. 2 Cor 2:17; 4:2)."&mdash;Cardinal Robert Sarah, <em>God or Nothing</em>
+As Saint Paul says, 'We are not like so many [who] practice cunning or.Â .Â . tamper with God&rsquo;s word' (cf. 2 Cor 2:17; 4:2)."&mdash;Cardinal Robert Sarah, *God or Nothing*

 ## The Pagan Ideal
 Sun, 25 Jun 2017

 "My objection to Mr. Lowes Dickinson and the reassertors of the pagan ideal is, then, this.
 I accuse them of ignoring definite human discoveries in the moral world, discoveries as definite, though not as material, as the discovery of the circulation of the blood.
 We cannot go back to an ideal of reason and sanity.
 For mankind has discovered that reason does not lead to sanity.
 We cannot go back to an ideal of pride and enjoyment.
 For mankind has discovered that pride does not lead to enjoyment.
 I do not know by what extraordinary mental accident modern writers so constantly connect the idea of progress with the idea of independent thinking.
 Progress is obviously the antithesis of independent thinking.
 For under independent or individualistic thinking, every man starts at the beginning, and goes, in all probability, just as far as his father before him.
 But if there really be anything of the nature of progress, it must mean, above all things, the careful study and assumption of the whole of the past.
 I accuse Mr. Lowes Dickinson and his school of reaction in the only real sense.
 If he likes, let him ignore these great historic mysteries&mdash;the mystery of charity, the mystery of chivalry, the mystery of faith.
 If he likes, let him ignore the plough or the printing-press.
 But if we do revive and pursue the pagan ideal of a simple and rational self-completion we shall end&mdash;where Paganism ended.
 I do not mean that we shall end in destruction.
-I mean that we shall end in Christianity."&mdash;G. K. Chesterton, <a href="https://www.ccel.org/ccel/chesterton/heretics.xii.html" target="_blank"><em>Heretics</em></a>
+I mean that we shall end in Christianity."&mdash;G. K. Chesterton, <a href="https://www.ccel.org/ccel/chesterton/heretics.xii.html" target="_blank">*Heretics*</a>

 ## The Virtue of Toleration
 Tue, 27 Jun 2017

-&ldquo;There was a confused liberal notion that toleration was in some way a virtue in itself.&rdquo;&mdash;Hilaire Belloc, <em>Essays of a Catholic</em>
+&ldquo;There was a confused liberal notion that toleration was in some way a virtue in itself.&rdquo;&mdash;Hilaire Belloc, *Essays of a Catholic*

 ## In Which Case...
 Fri, 30 Jun 2017